Panel gives small victory to utilities in nuke plant lawsuit

-SAN FRANCISCO (AP) — An arbitration panel has awarded California utilities $125 million in a lawsuit claiming that Mitsubishi Heavy Industries supplied faulty steam generators that helped lead to the closure of the San Onofre nuclear plant.
+LOS ANGELES (AP) — An arbitration panel awarded California utilities $125 million in a lawsuit claiming that Mitsubishi Heavy Industries supplied faulty steam generators that helped lead to the closure of the San Onofre nuclear plant — a hollow victory that was a tiny fraction of the $7.6 billion sought by Southern California Edison and its partners.

-But the award announced Monday night was a tiny fraction of the $7.6 billion that Southern California Edison and its partners had sought from the Tokyo-based contractor.
+The contract had capped the Mitsubishi’s liability at $137 million, but Edison had sought more, saying that fraud and gross negligence on the part of the Tokyo-based contractor led to devastating effects on the plant.

-The three-member panel of the San Francisco-based International Chamber of Commerce voted 2-1 for the award.
+“We had hoped the award would more accurately reflect the true magnitude of damage caused by Mitsubishi’s defective steam generators,” Edison President Ron Nichols said in a statement Monday.
+“Unfortunately, the arbitration panel concluded that the contract’s prescribed liability limit should be respected and no additional award can be granted despite the harm caused.”

 Most Read Stories